angus-dolan/sem-group-5/use-cases/use-case-25.md

 ### Preconditions

-Database provides data for each continent and continent city populations.
+Database provides data for population, city population and population outwidth cities for each region.

-The total population of each continent will need to be SUMMED (total_pop).
-The total population of cities within each continent will need to be SUMMED (cities_pop).

-For each continent ((total_pop) - (cities_pop)) will be performed, the remainer will be the total population not living in cities for each continent.

 ### Success End Condition